 Crowded Parks – may want to avoid

 Avoid Downtown Bellevue Park – it’s often crowded on sunny days – leave this to the folks who live downtown and may not have cars.
 Same thing for Crossroads Park, which can be crowded and is in another neighborhood where lots of folks don’t have cars to take them to other options.
 I would leave Bridle Trails for the horse folks to get the outings that they and their animals need.
-I would avoid the barn area at Kelsey Creek park which may be more crowded, but there is a nice .9 mile walking trail there, which should be fine.
+I would avoid the barn area at Kelsey Creek park which may be more crowded (and may be closed), but there is a nice .9 mile walking trail there, which should be fine.

 McAuliffe Park (between Totem Lake and Juanita Beach) is a big park with wide open grassy fields, shade trees, an ancient barn, vintage farm equipment and wind mills.

 OO Denny – north of Juanita, near the Kenmore border.
 Nice beach area.
 (There’s a playground there.)
 What many people don’t notice is that on the other side of the road, up the hill, there’s a few miles of fabulous wooded trails (here’s a trail map with points of interest).
 It’s a pretty challenging steep climb, but beautiful.
 When we went on a beautiful day in late April, we hiked two hours, and passed maybe 20 people.

 Places to sit and read/work outside: Everest Park – I like parking at their north parking lot and sitting by the stream.
 (The playground is out of sight from there.)
 Peter Kirk in downtown Kirkland, Terrace Park in Houghton – both of those have playgrounds.